Eternal Youth

 conductor

 We shall forever marvel at the innovative character and spirit of works dating from composers’ youth period.
-We think immediately of child Mozart, or Beethoven opus 1.
+One thinks immediately of the very young Mozart of the Divertimento K. 136 that you will hear at the end of our program.
 Haydn was only thirty when he composed his cello concerto in C around 1760, which already demonstrates how much he was a master of string writing.
 He will have invented the Classical Period by the same token (with a little help from Carl Philipp Emmanuel).
 The most precocious prodigy of all our beautiful music history is definitely Mendelssohn.
-He wrote those superb string symphonies when he was between age 12 and 14!
+He wrote those 12 superb string symphonies when he was between age 12 and 14!
 They show such an incredible maturity and ingenuity that it seems almost incredible coming from a young teenager.
 While speaking of very young talent, did you know that Stéphane Tétreault performed as a soloist with I Musici and Yuli Turovsky for the first time when he was merely 11?

 – Jean-François Rivest